bitovi/academy/src/technology-consulting/5-communication.md

 - **When resolving conflict**: “Can we agree to these steps to move forward?”

 A strong CTA helps ensure that your communication leads to action or resolution.

+- **Consider the impact of your communication:** Think about what will change as a result of your message.
+Will someone take action, feel reassured, or make a decision?
+If the purpose isn’t clear to you, it won’t be clear to your audience.

 ### Example scenarios